Skip to main content

 The solution

-We implemented a “player-coach” model — embedding our experts within WARPspeed delivery teams while building organization-wide capacity in user research, product design, content design, and agile product management.
-This approach let us improve real products in flight while strengthening the practices, operations, and infrastructure that make high-quality delivery repeatable.
+We use a player-coach model — embedding our experts within WARPspeed delivery teams while building organization-wide capacity in user research, product design, content design, and agile product management.
+This approach lets us improve real products in flight while strengthening the practices that make high-quality delivery repeatable.

-• Supporting leadership alignment with org-level recommendations to improve cross-team collaboration, including workshops to map dependencies, introducing a strategy and integration role at the WARPspeed level, and facilitating new product management activities
+At the leadership level, cross-team alignment became a priority.
+We facilitated workshops to map dependencies, recommended a new strategy and integration role at the WARPspeed level, and introduced product management activities that gave leadership the visibility needed to coordinate across a complex, multi-team portfolio.

 I’ve been in this business for a while, and this is the first time I’ve seen people advocating for users at this level, and also seeing stakeholders buy-in.
 We’re headed in the right direction and our users are seeing that.